youknowitskyle/MIPS-Multi-Cycle-Processor/README.md

 # MIPS Multi-Cycle Processor

 A 32-bit multi-cycle MIPS processor implemented using Verilog.

+The controller module is implemented as a finite state machine (FSM) that outputs control signals to the datapath which executes commands.
+This processor design improves on the single cycle processor design found [here](https://github.com/youknowitskyle/MIPS-Single-Cycle-Processor).
+For each instruction, the single cycle processor executes it in the time it takes to execute the slowest instruction.
+The multi-cycle processor mitigates this by splitting each instruction into different parts.
+Thus, the delay for each instruction is determined only by the slowest functional component.

 Instructions are read from a file named "memfile.dat".
 One test file is included.